Optimizing Floors in First Price Auctions: an Empirical Study of Yahoo Advertising: Floors in First Price Auctions

-The ad exchange wants to set floors that maximize its returns.
+The seller wants to set floors that maximize its returns.
 If the floor set for a particular buyer is too low, the participation rate of the DSP may be very high, but the average clearing price of the auction may be too small.
 On the other hand, if the floor is set too high, the DSP participation may be too low to compensate the increase in the number of submitted high bids.
-Our algorithm exploits this trade-off to find the floors that maximize the expected return of the auction for the publisher.
-Note that since in our application the ad exchange and publisher belong to Yahoo, we use both terms interchangeably when talking about revenue.
+Our algorithm exploits this trade-off to find the floors that maximize the expected return of the auction.

-The mechanics governing the first price auction in the Yahoo Ad Exchange is similar to the one highlighted in our illustration (Figure~\ref{fig::ssp_auction}).
-The main difference is the existence of an outside option (aka passback): if all submitted bids in the Yahoo Exchange are below the floor, the inventory opportunity will be sent to Google Ad-Exchange ($ADX$) and be monetized in Yahoo's behalf.
+The mechanics governing the first price auction in online display advertising industry are similar to the one highlighted in the above illustration (Figure~\ref{fig::ssp_auction}).
+However, in the industry there is an extra component that must be considered, and it is the existence of an outside option (AKA waterfall).
+The outside option allows publishers to have another chance to monetize the ad opportunity when the main exchange fails to find a buyer.
+It can be implemented in several ways.
+For instance, if all submitted bids in the main exchange are below the floor, the inventory opportunity can be sent to another exchange to try to monetize the opportunity.
+This is the option adopted by Yahoo.
+Another popular approach is the main exchange to send a new bid request with a lower floor.